220919-Reston-Java-React-AWS/reviews/week-1.md

     - The structure of the stack trace looks like the call stack at the moment the exception occurred
         - The method at the top of the call stack is the method that threw the exception
         - The exception will propagate down the call stack until it reaches a method that has a try-catch block for that exception
+- Access modifiers
+    - From most restrictive to least:
+        - private: can only be accessible within the same class
+        - default: can only be accessible within the same package
+        - protected: within the same package + subclasses in any package
+        - public: anywhere
+- Non-access modifiers
+    - static
+    - abstract
+    - final
+        - final method: cannot be overridden
+        - final class: cannot be extended
+        - final variable: value cannot be changed

+# Memory Managemnet
+- Call Stack
+    - Keeps track of execution in a program
+    - When a method is executed, it is placed on top of the call stack
+    - When the method is done executing, it is popped off the call stack
+    - All methods that are in the call stack are in the process of execution, with the method at the top of the call stack the one that is actively being executed line by line
+    - Each method is a "stack frame"
+    - Stack frame contains all of the method scoped / block scoped variables currently
+- Heap
+    - Contains objects
+    - Reference variables (such as method/block scoped variables) in the call stack contain the memory address location of an object in the heap
+    - A special location in the heap called the **string pool** is used to store string literal objects
+        - A string literal may be used multiple times in an application such as `"hello"`, but only one object will exist in the string pool for that
+- Garbage Collection
+    - De-allocation of memory that objects occupy is performed by the garbage collector
+    - When an object no longer has any references, the garbage collector will destroy the object and free up the memory the object was occupying
+    - Garbage collector is a piece of software that runs in the background on a periodic basis
+    - The JVM schedules when the garbage collector runs
+        - We do not have control over this process
+        - It is not possible to force garbage collection to run
+    - We can request the JVM to run the garbage collector
+        - `System.gc()`
+        - `System.runFinalize()`
+        - `Runtime.getRuntime().gc()`

 # Pillars of OOP
 - Inheritance